-- Age-standardised mortality rates per 100,000 people, standardised to the 2013 European Standard Population.
+- 1. Age-standardised mortality rates per 100,000 people, standardised to the 2013 European Standard Population.
 Monthly rates in this bulletin are adjusted to allow for comparisons with annual rates.
 For more information, see Section 10: Measuring the data. - 2.
-Figures are for deaths registered rather than deaths occurring in each period. - 3.
-Figures for 2020 are based on provisional mortality data and projected populations. - 4.
-Figures exclude non-residents of England and Wales. - 5.
+Figures for 2020 are based on provisional mortality data and projected populations. - 3.
+Figures exclude non-residents of England and Wales. - 4.
 Deaths "due to COVID-19" include only deaths where COVID-19 was the underlying cause of death.
 Agestandardised mortality rates for all deaths involving COVID-19 are available in the accompanying dataset.

-Deaths due to COVID-19 in each Middle-layer Super Output Area in England and Wales
+Deaths due to COVID-19 in each Middle layer Super Output Area in England and Wales

 Super Output Areas (SOAs) are small-area statistical geographies covering England and Wales.
 Each area has a similarly sized population and remains stable over time.
-For this analysis, Middle-layer Super Output Areas (MSOAs) have been used.
-The dataset shows the number of deaths from all causes, due to COVID-19, and due to other causes.
+For this analysis, Middle layer Super Output Areas (MSOAs) have been used.
+The accompanying dataset shows the number of deaths from all causes as well as deaths due to COVID-19.